GeoscienceAustralia/hiperseis/README.rst

    - ``pip install -v --user -e .`` (into user's own home ~/.local/lib/python2.7/site-packages/)

-To subsequently update submodule folders to latest remote version, run:

-- ``git submodule update --remote``

-and if any updates are made, re-run the pip install step.

 If you are using the library without ``pip install``-ing it, then make sure the ``hiperseis`` folder is in your ``PYTHONPATH`` environment variable.
 E.g. in bash shell, if ``~/dev/hiperseis`` is where